Rosefae/rfantasy-megasale/README.md

 # rfantasy-megasale

-Page listing all the books for the r/fantasy MegaSale because Reddit borked
+Page listing all the books for the r/fantasy MegaSale because Reddit posts have limits, and Google Sheets is not a good browsing experience.

 `npm start` and `localhost:8080`.